AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 as if only until dawn,

-as if only until
+as if only until two petals

-feel prone to rise or fall
+try to rise or fall or become

-as a brush of red incarnate
+a brush of red incarnate

-on a stretch of open neck.
+on an inch of open neck.